raihai/CSC8502-FantasyLandscape/README.md

 # CSC8502-FantasyLandscape

-Created a program using C++ and OpenGL to render a fantasy landscape
+Using the ncl framework, I rendered a program using C++ and OpenGL to render a fantasy landscape